mattyspangler/nixos-starship/machines/secure-librem5/home-manager/sxmo/userscripts/cardiotop/docs/plugins.md

 ## 1. Device Plugins

 Device plugins operate directly on the data stream from a single hardware device.
-They are simple, stateless, and designed for one-in, one-out data transformation.
+They are designed for simple, single-source data transformation or export.

 -   **Location:** `plugins/device/`
 -   **Purpose:** To transform or export raw data from a single device.
 -   **Characteristics:**
-    -   **Stateless:** Each data point is processed independently.
-They do not remember information from previous data points.
     -   **Single-Stream:** They only receive data from the one device profile they are attached to.
+They have no awareness of other devices.
     -   **Configuration:** They are configured in a `device-profiles/*.json` file.

 ### Example: `tcx_export.py`

 The TCX Exporter is a device plugin.
-It receives data points (timestamp, heart\_rate, etc.) and appends them to a list.
-When the `cardiotop-device` process exits, it writes the accumulated list to a TCX file.
+It receives data points (timestamp, heart\_rate, etc.) and can accumulate them in memory.
+When the `cardiotop-device` process exits, it writes the accumulated data to a TCX file.

 ### Configuration